 The Title IX Coordinator is responsible for ensuring the University is adhering to policy.
 Faculty, staff, and students can file complaints of sex discrimination with the Title IX Coordinator.
 Retaliation against complainants is prohibited.
-The Title IX Coordinator's is office is located in the Billy C Black Building, Room 383. https://www.asurams.edu/administration/title-ix/

 DRUGS AND ALCOHOL POLICY

 Albany State University, as any other educational institution, has a clear responsibility to its students, their parents, its employees, and the entire University community.
 This involves providing the best academic environment for students and a wholesome working environment for University employees.